 - Strict no-logs policy

 NordVPN is a security-first VPN service with a number of features useful for unlocking content.
-First, 5,200+ proxy servers in over 62 countries make it easy to get virtually any IP you want and access local content libraries.
+First, over 5,500 servers in 58 countries make it easy to get virtually any IP you want and access local content libraries.
 Whether you want to stream from Netflix, watch CBC, or access any other national content, you can use IP spoofing to do it.
 In addition to this, NordVPN has a number of specialty servers for you to use in specific situations.
 For example, you can use obfuscated servers to hide your VPN usage from oppressive governments or get a dedicated IP address so you don’t fall prey to shared IP blacklists.

 In addition to helping unblock websites, NordVPN is strong on security and anti-censorship measures.
 A selection of cutting-edge encryption protocols, including OpenVPN’s UDP and TCP, keep your data protected.
 If you live in a country with strong censorship laws (like China), you can use SSTP to access the free internet.
 A strong no-logging policy means that nothing that can be traced back to you or your device is stored on NordVPN’s side.
 Moreover, NordVPN’s holding company is based in Panama, meaning that the service is virtually immune to takedown requests from hostile corporations and governments.
 There are even cyber sec features (ad blocker and malware shield), making NordVPN an all-around excellent choice for security-minded users.